alexgg94/Lexicon/README.md

 This class gathers all the previous MapReduce jobs.
 Use the compressed sequence file format for the partial results.

 #### Input/Output
-- Input: Directory with all tweets data, **N**, Negative words file and Positive words file.
+- Input: Directory with all tweets data, Number of partitioners, **N**, Negative words file and Positive words file.
 - Output: CleanedData output, Topics output, TrendingTopics output and HashtagSentiment output.

 ## Running